-The facility, with its 390-ft. long processing line, is capable of custom unit operation configuration and has a capacity of up to 25 tons per year, allowing industry to validate conversion of their carbon fiber precursors at semi-production scale.
+The facility, with its 390 ft. long processing line, is capable of custom unit operation configuration and has a capacity of up to 25 tons per year, allowing industry to validate conversion of its carbon fiber precursors at semi-production scale.
 The CFTF supports the technology development and commercial deployment of carbon fiber in the US for use in clean energy applications.
 Additionally, research focuses on further understanding the kinetics of carbon fiber manufacturing, energy consumption and environmental impact.